Code-Institute-Submissions/p5-graphicstore/README.md

  - I amed to bring people in who are intrested in art but dont have the time to do it

 # How To Navigate The Website:
- - You start on the home page looking at the Home page with examples of the art work
+ - You start on the home page looking at the Home page with examples of the art work.
+ - You then go to do the the individual products page to check out each sections art work.
+ - Then you go to the about page to to understand how the store works.
+ - Then you navigate to the Plan page where you will see the plans that are on offer.
+ - Then lastly you will navigate to the prices page where the user can select a single payment plan or multiple plans.
  - Once The user is logged in they will be able to purchase / edit what they want to buy
+ - When the user makes an order they will recieve an email with info on how long their order will take.

 # Planning